toverux/HallOfFameServer/README.md

 ### Installation

 1. Install [Bun](https://bun.sh).
+2. (Recommended) Install [Volta](https://volta.sh) for per-project Node.js version management,
+   or use Node >= 22.
+Node is still needed to run the bundlers, while Bun is used for package management and the server runtime.
-2. Run `bun i` to install dependencies.
+3. Run `bun i` to install dependencies.
-3. You may `bun run build` to test that the project builds and everything is in order.
+4. You may `bun run build` to test that the project builds and everything is in order.

-### Development workflow
+### Development Workflow

 TBD

+### Updating Dependencies & Toolchain

+- To update Bun: `bun upgrade`, and update `package.json#packageManager`.
+- To update Node: `volta install node@latest`, and update `package.json#engines.node`.
+- To update npm dependencies: `bun check-updates`.

 ## Code Style